 LNOISE bit selects between normal full dynamic range mode and a high sensitivity, low-noise mode.
-In low-noise mode, the maximum signal that can be measured is ± 4 g.
+In low-noise mode, the maximum signal that can be measured is $\pm 4 g$.
 Note: Any thresholds set above 4 g will not be reached.

-F_READ bit selects between normal and fast read mode.
+F_READ bit selects between normal and fast-read mode.
 When selected, the auto increment counter will skip over the LSB data bytes.
-Data read from the FIFO will skip over the LSB data, reducing the acquisition time.
-Note F_READ can only be changed when FMODE = 00.
-The F_READ bit applies for both the output registers and the FIFO.